Sloshing of a two-layer fluid in a vertical cylinder of constant depth: Introduction

-When $\rho =1$, conditions \eqref{nui} and \eqref{yi} mean that the functions $u^{(1)}$ and $u^{(2)}$ are harmonic continuations of each other across the interface $I$.
-Then problem \eqref{lap}--\eqref{nc} complemented by the first orthogonality condition \eqref{ort} (the second condition \eqref{ort} is trivial) becomes the usual sloshing problem for a homogeneous fluid.
-It is well-known since the 1950s that the latter problem has a positive discrete spectrum.
-This means that there exists a sequence of positive eigenvalues $\{ \nu_n^W \}_1^\infty$ of finite multiplicity (the superscript $W$ is used here and below for distinguishing the sloshing eigenvalues that correspond to the case, when a homogeneous fluid occupies the whole domain $W$, from those corresponding to a two-layer fluid which will be denoted simply by $\nu_n$).
-In this sequence the eigenvalues are written in increasing order and repeated according to their multiplicity; moreover, $\nu_n^W\to \infty$ as $n\to \infty$.
-The corresponding eigenfunctions $\{ u_n \}_1^\infty \subset H^1 (W)$ form a complete system in an appropriate Hilbert space.
+If $\rho =1$, then conditions \eqref{nui} and \eqref{yi} mean that $u^{(1)}$ and $u^{(2)}$ are harmonic continuations of each other across the interface $I$.
+In this case, problem \eqref{lap}--\eqref{nc} complemented by the first orthogonality condition \eqref{ort} (the second one is trivial) moves to the problem that describes sloshing of a homogeneous fluid in $W$.
+It is well-known since the 1950s that the latter problem has a discrete spectrum; that is, there exists a sequence $\{ \nu_n^W \}_1^\infty$ of positive eigenvalues of finite multiplicity (the superscript $W$ is used here and below to distinguish the sloshing eigenvalues when a homogeneous fluid occupies the whole domain $W$, from those corresponding to a two-layer fluid which will be denoted simply by $\nu_n$).
+In this sequence, the eigenvalues are written in increasing order and repeated according to their multiplicity; moreover, $\nu_n^W \to \infty$ as $n \to \infty$.
+The sequence of the corresponding eigenfunctions $\{ u_n \}_1^\infty$ belongs to the Sobolev space $H^1 (W)$ and forms a complete system in an appropriate Hilbert space.
 These results can be found in many sources, for example, in the book \cite{KK}.
+Moreover, the problem describing sloshing of a multi-layer fluid is also considered in \cite[\S~3.6.4]{KK} as an application of the general approach developed in this book.
+It is established that its spectrum is discrete; in particular, the spectrum of \eqref{lap}--\eqref{nc} complemented by \eqref{ort} is discrete.

-\section{Variational principle}
+\subsection{Variational principle}

-Let $W$ be bounded.
-It is well known that the sloshing problem in $W$ for homogeneous fluid can be cast into the form of a variational problem and the corresponding Rayleigh quotient is as follows:
+It is well known that the problem describing sloshing of a homogeneous fluid in a bounded domain $W$ can be presented as a variational problem and the corresponding Rayleigh quotient is as follows:

-For obtaining the fundamental eigenvalue $\nu_1^W$ one has to minimize $R_W (u)$ over the subspace of the Sobolev space $H^1 (W)$ consisting of functions that satisfy the first orthogonality condition \eqref{ort}.
-In order to find $\nu_n^W$ for $n>1$, one has to minimize \eqref{Rayhom} over the subspace of $H^1 (W)$ such that each its element $u$ satisfies the first condition \eqref{ort} along with the following equalities $\int_F u\,u_j\,\D x = 0$, where $u_j$ is either of the eigenfunctions $u_1,\dots,u_{n-1}$ corresponding to the eigenvalues $\nu_1^W, \dots, \nu_{n-1}^W$.
+For obtaining the fundamental eigenvalue $\nu_1^W\!$, one has to minimize $R_W (u)$ over the subspace of the Sobolev space $H^1 (W)$ consisting of functions that satisfy the first orthogonality condition \eqref{ort}.
+A standard procedure yields the whole sequence of eigenvalues.